netxspider/netxspider.github.io/README.md

-# Getting Started with Create React App
+# Portfolio Website

+This is my per### `npm run deploy`

+Builds the app and deploys it to GitHub Pages.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.tfolio website built with React and TypeScript.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live Site

+Visit the live site at: [https://netxspider.github.io](https://netxspider.github.io)

 ## Available Scripts